Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: General Properties of Observables at Different Longitudes

-To quantify the oscillatory properties in more detail, we consider the power maps obtained by integrating the oscillation power in eight 1~mHz frequency ranges, from 0.5~mHz to 8.5~mHz (Figure~\ref{fig:powMapsIcVd}).
+To quantify the oscillatory properties in more detail, we consider the power maps obtained by integrating the oscillation power in eight sequential 1~mHz frequency ranges, from 0.5~mHz to 8.5~mHz (Figure~\ref{fig:powMapsIcVd}).
 For the continuum intensity, the oscillation power decreases with increasing distance from the disk center at higher frequencies.
-Also, above the cutoff frequencies ($\sim 5$~mHz), the decrease rate is noticeably smaller at the disk center (black diamonds, Figure~\ref{fig:powMapsIcVd}a).
+Also, above the cutoff frequencies ($\sim 5$~mHz), the power decrease rate is noticeably lower at the disk center (black diamonds, Figure~\ref{fig:powMapsIcVd}a).
 This effect weakens as the distance from the disk center increases.
 For the power maps computed from the Doppler velocity (Figure~\ref{fig:powMapsIcVd}b), the mean power decreases with the oscillation frequency and for a given frequency increases closer to the limb.
-At the disc center, the oscillation power shows a slight decrease at low frequencies (below 3.5~mHz) and a faster decrease at higher frequencies.
-In off-center-of-disc observations, the oscillation power decreases monotonically with increasing frequency.
+At the disk center, the oscillation power decreases slightly at low frequencies (below 3.5~mHz) and more rapidly at higher frequencies.
+In off-center-of-disk observations, the oscillation power decreases monotonically with increasing frequency.